FlorisHendriks/eduVPN-provisioning/README.md

 `git clone https://github.com/FlorisHendriks98/eduVPN-provisioning.git`

 ## Step 2
-First open Windows Configuration designer, start a new project and specify the Computer Account settings with your infrastructure information:
+First open Windows Configuration designer, start a new project and specify the Computer Account settings with information from your infrastructure:
 ![image](https://user-images.githubusercontent.com/47246332/162793483-5b6e1f8c-2316-49dc-8757-c2c995a848ff.png)
 Make sure that the computer name has a unique name, AD does not allow duplicate names.
 In order to be almost certain that we have a unique name we add %RAND:5% to the computer name which generates 5 random numbers.